Get FREE tips to create the business you really want

 Proactive Marketing

 Unlike reactive marketing, proactive marketing doesn’t stem from a place of need.
+Proactive marketing is done as a part of normally everyday business operations.

-Proactive marketing is done as a part of normal, everyday business operations.
-It looks like crafting helpful blog posts.
+It looks like crafting helpful blog posts every week, no matter what.
 Sending content-rich newsletters.
-Consulting with potential clients.
-Writing thoughtful followup emails to prospects.
+Consulting with potential clients, even when your calendar is full.
+Writing thoughtful follow-up emails to prospects.
 Engaging in social media with the intent to give.
 Continuing to grow your list.

-That said, I know it wasn’t always this way for me.
+That said, it wasn’t always this way for me.
 I didn’t always have a long waiting list.
 Yet even when I needed more clients, I still acted like a proactive marketer, and that has everything to do with how I grew my client roster and my waiting list.

-How to Be a Proactive Marketer Even if You Need More Clients
+How to Be a Proactive Marketer, Even If You Need More Clients

 Here’s your proactive marketer checklist.
 Do these things regularly, whether you’re looking for more clients or have a full waiting list.

-• Blog
+- Blog

-• Send a newsletter
+- Send a newsletter

-• Engage in social media
+- Engage in social media

-• Consult with prospects
+- Consult with prospects

-• Follow-up with prospects
+- Follow-up with prospects

-• Grow your email list
+- Grow your email list

-• Guest post
+- Guest post

-• Host free calls or webinars
+- Host free calls or webinars

-• Share your knowledge and ideas as much as possible
+- Share your knowledge and ideas as much as possible

 Acting like a proactive marketer even when you need clients will bring new clients to you now and fill your waiting list for the future.
 And you’ll be doing it without the needy, graspy energy people run from.
 (How sweet is that?!)